 As a result, like newborns (cf. 1 Corinthians 3:1) they are unstable in all [their] ways.
 The first major derailment then of God’s growth formula is this: doubting or being double-minded about trials being from God.
 Don’t doubt for a second that God’s superintended trials are His way of achieving growth in your life!

 What is James communicating in this specific part of the passage?
-How does this discussion relate to the previously established context of spiritual maturation?
-In Hebraic writing fashion, James herein is segueing into a further elaboration of the primary truth of verses 2 and 3 by relating the truths about trials first to a humble man, who possesses very little if any means, in contrast secondly to the rich man who has many resources at his disposal such as wealth, power, and connections.
-Keep in mind from the aforementioned that both the rich man and the humble man are believers; this is not a contrast between a rich unbeliever and a humble believer.
+How does this antithesis relate to the previously established context of spiritual maturation?
+In Hebraic writing fashion, James herein is segueing into a further elaboration of the primary truth of verses 2 and 3 by relating the truths about trials first to a humble man, who possesses very little if any self-means, in contrast secondly to the rich man who possesses resources at his disposal, such as wealth, power, and connections.
+Keep in mind from the aforementioned that both the rich man and the humble man are believers;6 this Scripture passage is not a contrast between a rich unbeliever and a humble believer.

-Wealthy and powerful Christians are more apt to remain spiritually immature because they have the wherewithal to circumvent God’s growth mechanism.
+Wealthy and powerful Christians are more apt to remain spiritually immature because they have the wherewithal to circumvent God’s growth mechanisms.

-As a Christian public servant you are a powerful, rich person.
-So, mark this: In trying times turn first to God for direction and application of biblical precepts, rather than attempting to jimmy yourself out of problems with no reflection or regard for what God may be attempting to teach you!
+As a Christian legislator or a cabinet member you are a powerful, rich person.
+So, mark this word of caution: in trying times, turn first to God for direction and application of biblical precepts, rather than attempting to skirt problems with no reflection or regard for what God may be attempting to teach you!
 Devising a way out of a matter in and by one’s own power, resources, and resourcefulness is to miss out on God’s gift of a growth opportunity!
-Note Jeremiah 9:23–24 in regards to harboring thoughts of self-sufficiency: “Thus says the Lord, ‘Let not a wise man boast of his wisdom, and let not the mighty man boast of his might, let not a rich man boast of his riches; but let him who boasts boast of this, that he understands and knows Me …’” Face God’s trials head on and be honest with Him: Ask, “God, what are you attempting to teach me through this?” and be alert for His response.
-Don’t hinder God’s trials by dodging them with the use of personal resources.
-You’ll be more mature and Christ-like when you stand before Him as a result.
-Don’t buy God off and short-circuit your spiritual growth!
+Note Jeremiah 9:23–24 in regard to harboring thoughts of self-sufficiency:

-James continues on the same subject here—with yet another way we tend to derail God from having His perfect results in our lives.
-In this particular passage the believer is disputing a trial.
+James continues on the same subject with yet another way we tend to derail God from having His perfect results in our lives.
+In this particular passage, the believer is disputing a trial.
 Again, the verbiage of verses 19–21 is not disjointed to the earlier subject of trials.
-James’ point now is this: To react angrily to trials is common but so doing is antithetical to considering a trial as joyful in one’s attitudinal response.
-The oft-quoted passage (James 1:19):
+James now makes this point: reacting angrily to trials is common but doing so is antithetical to considering a trial as joyful in a believer’s attitudinal response.
+Thus, the oft-quoted passage (James 1:19):

-You may note that we skipped over verses 12–18.
-Among other related matters, James speaks to the ancillary, parenthetical subject of whether the temptation in a trial is from God or not, which represents a different subject, a study in itself for another day.
+You may note that verses 12–18 were skipped.
+Among other related matters, James speaks to the ancillary, parenthetical subject of whether or not the temptation in a trial is from God, which represents a different subject—a study in itself for another day.

 Our natural immature response to trials is to be slow to hear from God, quick to speak to others about the injustice besieging us, and quick to anger in our emotions.
 Notice how the above Pauline passage from the book of Philippians contrasts with our all-to-human, fleshly, default responses.
 Paul’s inner thoughts were to put off anxiety, knowing God is in sovereign control over the affairs of His called-out ones.

 Turn first to God in prayer and give thanks.
 Look for God’s protection in your heart and mind, and then force yourself to dwell on what is true, honorable, right, pure, lovely and of good repute.
-He modeled this for us and we need to discipline our minds to respond maturely—increasingly so—in all of life’s trials so as to achieve spiritual growth in our lives.
+He modeled this response for us, and we need to discipline our minds to respond maturely—increasingly so—in all of life’s trials to achieve spiritual growth in our lives.

-NOTES: There are four reasons I believe this passage is referring to wealthy believers versus unbelievers as it is sometimes interpreted to mean.
-(1) In verses 2 and 9 Paul is addressing this letter to believers.
-(2) He resumes his thesis of trials in verse 12 right after the conclusion of this section.
-(3) The syntactical conjunctions throughout chapter one connect all the thoughts and homogenize the context.
-(4) Theologically, Scripture elsewhere does not teach that wealth versus poverty is the determining factor in one’s salvation (a faulty dualism); accordingly, just because James labels someone rich and another humble is not synonymous with stating someone is not saved or saved.
+d.
+Theologically, Scripture elsewhere does not teach that wealth versus poverty is the determining factor in a person’s salvation (a faulty dualism); accordingly, just because James labels someone rich and another humble is not synonymous with stating someone is not saved or saved.